 Identify Your Niche

-When starting to think about keyword ranking, you need to take a step back and look at your brand as a whole.
+You need to take a step back and look at your brand when considering keyword ranking.
 What is your main advantage?

 If you are a mechanic, “car repair” is too broad.
-Try to rank for that, and you are doomed, there are just too many significant players with already established web presence out there.
+Try to rank for that, and you are doomed.
+There are just too many significant players with an already established web presence.

-Maybe you specialize in repairing old-timers?
+Maybe you specialize in repairing old or antique cars?
 Or perhaps you are the guy to come to when people have a muscle car problem?
-Are you the best one in your area for taking care of dents and restoring the body to its former glory?
+Are you the best one in your area for caring for dents and restoring the body to its former glory?